modpotato/Amnesia/README.md

 ## Configuration

-The plugin uses a `config.yml` file for all persistent settings.
+The plugin uses a `config.yml` file for configuration settings and a `data.yml` file for persistent data.
 Here's an example configuration:

 ```yaml
 # Shuffle mode: "random_item" or "recipe_result"